grinnellm/DiveTime/README.md

 This data must be in the first worksheet in the excel file.
 If there are multiple excel sheets with dive times (e.g., two different surveys), put them in separate folders.

-**ProTip**: Make a copy of the example Excel file, and enter your dive times there.
+**ProTip**: Copy the example Excel file, and enter your dive times.